derobins/heps/README.rst

 Browse the "Read the Docs" preview
 ----------------------------------

-For every PR, we automatically create a preview of the rendered PEPs using `Read the Docs <https://about.readthedocs.com>`_.
+For every PR, we automatically create a preview of the rendered HEPs using `Read the Docs <https://about.readthedocs.com>`_.
 You can find it in the merge box at the bottom of the PR page: